chaimzushe/chess/README.md

 # chess

-Have endless fun, playing the *all time classic* game of chess.
+Have endless fun, playing a grand game of the *all time classic* chess.

 written for the command line